MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 # Create Get Comments Method

-Now it should be relatively easier to send a request to get a posts comments> [action]
+Now it should be relatively easy to send a request to get a post's comments> [action]

 > [action]
-> Create method to get comments for a post.
+> Create method to get comments for a post:
 >
 ```swift
 func getComments(_ postId: Int, completion: @escaping (Result<[Comment]>) -> Void) {